Kevin Kyle: Kilmarnock

-Hearts
+Heart of Midlothian

 Kyle signed a two-year contract with Hearts on 3 June 2010, which reunited him with Jim Jefferies, making his debut on 14 August 2010 against St Johnstone as a 66th-minute substitute.
 His first goal for the club came the following week against Hamilton in Hearts 4–0 win.
 He took over taking penalty kicks at the club and scored six goals out of six from the spot, plus another four from open play, in the 2010–11 season.
 He scored a late winner in the Edinburgh derby against Hibernian on 1 January 2011.
 The remainder of his 2010–11 season was blighted by a hip injury, as Kyle made his last appearance of the season on 11 January.
 The injury continued to trouble Kyle in the 2011–12 season.
 After several setbacks Kyle admitted that he feared this could be the end of his footballing career.
 Kyle underwent a further operation on his hip in January 2012, but was released from his contract in March 2012.